 To understand the first category, consider that the headers in a typical packet for each protocol, such as the Ethernet, IP, UDP (User Datagram Protocol) and RTP (Real Time Transport Protocol) headers, could be much smaller, but this would come at the expense of flexibility and functionality.
 For instance, if we didn't spent one byte of every packet on type of service, our networks would be a little roomier, but we would lose the ability to classify packets based on Differentiated Services Code Point or IP Precedence.

 One of the most common things people do to improve link efficiency by reducing header sizes is called IP header compression, specified in RFC1144 and RFC2509.
 You may have noticed this feature on many dial-up network clients.
-For instance,
+For instance, in Microsoft Windows, it's a little check box in the dialog box where you configure Point-to-Point Protocol (PPP).

 A similar method, but one more appropriate for VoIP, is RFC2508, which specifies the Compressed Real Time Protocol (CRTP).
 This protocol is easy to configure, loses no functionality, and dramatically improves efficiency on a link.
 It does this by taking the IP header (20 bytes), the UDP header (8 bytes) and the RTP header (12 bytes), which combine to create a 40 byte header, and replacing them with a single header that is often only 2 to 4 bytes.
 Given that voice traffic is typically a large number of very small packets, using CRTP (assuming your VoIP is using RTP) can easily cut your bandwidth needs in half on PPP links.